endymion1818/deliciousreverie/content/post/maintaining-a-legacy-php-codebase.md

 +++
 date = "2018-01-09T15:21:21+01:00"
 draft = false
-title = "Maintainin a Legacy PHP Codebase" description = "Whilst simultaneously trying to decide what to build in Laravel and considering an old system we had recently inherited, I realised that I _liked_ looking at the spaghetti code, and was comparitively _scared_ of the shiny, new, empty Laravel installation I had just set up.
+title = "Maintaining a Legacy PHP Codebase" description = "Whilst simultaneously trying to decide what to build in Laravel and considering an old system we had recently inherited, I realised that I _liked_ looking at the spaghetti code, and was comparatively _scared_ of the shiny, new, empty Laravel installation I had just set up.
 Here's how I dealt with my first few tasks and began strategising how we could protect our clients' investment going forward." categories = [
   "development"
 ]
 tags = [
     "php",
 ]
 +++
 Whilst simultaneously trying to decide what to build in Laravel and considering an old, 4GB spaghetti code monster site that I'd been given, I came to a bit of a realisation.

-I realised that I _liked_ looking at the spaghetti code, and was comparitively _scared_ of the shiny, new, empty Laravel installation I had just set up.
+I realised that I _liked_ looking at the spaghetti code, and was comparatively _scared_ of the shiny, new, empty Laravel installation I had just set up.

 The thing with a new project is that I can never decide where to start.
 Because you've got to make such important decisions that will affect the rest of the project upfront, I often feel a little nervous that I'm going to make a wrong choice.

 But the spaghetti code had _already made the choices_, and I was there to fix the wrong ones!

 This massive jumble of code provided the following functions for our client: